Kade23/alx-low_level_programming/0x01-variables_if_else_while/README.md

 File 8 : Write a program that prints all the numbers of base 16 in lowercase, followed by a new line.

 File 9 : Write a program that prints all possible combinations of single-digit numbers.

+File 10(100) : Write a program that prints all possible different combinations of two digits.

+File 11(101) : Write a program that prints all possible different combinations of three digits.

+File 12(102) : Write a program that prints all possible combinations of two two-digit numbers